mlochbaum/BQN/doc/selfcmp.md

         ∊ arr

 The result has one number for each major cell, or in other words is a list with the same length as its argument.
 Three self-search functions follow this pattern, but Deduplicate (`⍷`) is different: it returns an array of the same rank but possibly a shorter length than the argument.

+### Deduplicate

+Deduplicate removes every major cell from the argument that matches an earlier cell, resulting in an array with the same rank but possibly a shorter length.
+It might also be described as returning the unique major cells of the argument, ordered by first occurrence.
+Deduplicate [Under](under.md) [Reverse](reverse.md) (`⍷⌾⌽`) orders by last occurrence instead.

+        ⍷ >"take"‿"drop"‿"drop"‿"pick"‿"take"‿"take"

+        ⍷⌾⌽ >"take"‿"drop"‿"drop"‿"pick"‿"take"‿"take"

 ## Classify